Assessing the role of interatomic position matrix elements in tight-binding calculations of optical properties: Introduction

-Our strategy is as follows.
-After performing an \textit{ab initio} calculation of the electronic structure, we construct, in a post-processing step, well-localized WFs spanning the bands that participate in the optical transitions under study.
-We then take those WFs and use them as an orthogonal TB basis to evaluate the band structure and optical conductivities.
-Since the Wannier orbitals are constructed explicitly, the matrix elements $\me{\OO n}{\hat \rr}{\RR m}$ can be tabulated and included, along with $\me{\OO n}{\hat H}{\RR m}$, in the calculation of optical responses; by selectively discarding some or all of the off-diagonal position matrix elements, we are able to assess the impact of different levels of truncation.
+Our calculations use the Wannier interpolation method~\cite{wang-prb06} and they proceed as follows.
+After performing an \textit{ab initio} calculation of the electronic structure, we construct, in a post-processing step, well-localized WFs spanning the relevant bands.
+We then take those WFs and use them as an orthogonal TB basis to evaluate the band structure and the optical matrix elements.
+Since the Wannier orbitals are constructed explicitly, the $\hat\rr$ hoppings can be tabulated and included, along with the on-site energies, orbital centers, and $\hat H$ hoppings, in the calculation of optical responses; by selectively discarding some or all of the $\hat\rr$ hoppings, we are able to gauge their contributions.

-The response functions analyzed in this work are the dielectric function and the shift photoconductivity, which are respectively linear and quadratic in the optical electric field.
-The former is the most fundamental optical coefficient, and the latter was chosen because it is known to probe the spatial structure of the electron wave function encoded in the position matrix element~\cite{Baltz1981}.
-Indeed, the shift photocurrent arises from a shift in real space of an electron wavepacket during a vertical optical transition in $k$-space; as such, it is expected to be particularly sensitive to the spatial embedding of the TB orbitals.
-This bears some analogy with the ground state polarization and effective charges in semiconductors, where the TB position matrix elements play a prominent role as well~\cite{bennetto-prb96}.
-We anticipate here that the $\hat{\rr}$-diagonal approximation can introduce considerable errors in the calculation of optical properties, especially in the shift photoconductivity.

-The paper is organized as follows.
-In \sect{theory} we review the basic expressions for the aforementioned optical coefficients, the connection between TB theory and the Wannier interpolation technique we adopt, and the role of the position matrix elements.
-In Sec. \ref{sec:comp-details} we provide the computational and structural details of our \textit{ab initio} calculations on monolayer BC$_2$N, and in Sec. \ref{sec:results} we present the results of those calculations.
-Specifically, in Sec.~\ref{sec:elec-opt} we analyze the \textit{ab initio} band structure as well as the optical properties; in Secs. \ref{sec:hierarchy-position} and \ref{sec:pos-effect} we present our main results on the hierarchy of position matrix elements and its effect on optical absorption, respectively; and in Sec. \ref{sec:kp} we present a description of the band-edge optical response in terms of a two-band $\kk\cdot\pp$ model.
-In Sec. \ref{sec:discussion}, we discuss the results and list our main conclusions.
-Finally, in Appendix \ref{appendix} we use quasi-degenerate perturbation theory to construct two-band $\kk\cdot\pp$ models starting from TB (Wannier) Hamiltonians.